- Material:Textil, paper and paperboard

-- Descriptive technique:Installation consisting of ten sewn suits (six complete with jacket and trouser) and nineteen digital drawings on paper
+- Descriptive technique:Installation consisting of ten sewn suits (nine complete with jacket and trouser), nineteen digital drawings on paper and ten digital texts

 - Dimensions:Variable dimensions